PTCB / Credentials / Certificate / Billing and Reimbursement

 • Bring an approved form of identification that matches your name as it appears on your PTCB Account.
 You will not be allowed to take the exam without proper identification.

-• Prior to your exam day, be sure to review more detail about what to expect and what is required in the Candidate Guidebook.
-Also, review important information about online testing requirements in our Help Center.
+• Prior to your exam day, be sure to review more details about what to expect and important information about online testing requirements in our Help Center.

 Testing Accommodations